Ashton Higgins

-Ashton Higgins is an American professional stock car racing driver.
-He competes part-time in the ARCA Menards Series East, driving the No. 49 Toyota Camry for his own team ALH Motorsports.
+Ashton Higgins (born October 8, 2002) is an American professional stock car racing driver.
+He last competed part-time in the ARCA Menards Series East, driving the No. 49 Toyota Camry for his own team ALH Motorsports.
+He has also competed in the CARS Pro Late Model Tour.

 Racing career

 ARCA Menards Series East

 Higgins made his ARCA Menards Series East debut in 2022.
 On the Race to Stop Suicide 200 at New Smyrna Speedway entry list, it was revealed that he would make his debut in a No. 49 car owned by himself, but he withdrew.
-Instead, he and his team debuted at the Pensacola 200 at Five Flags Speedway, finishing with a strong 7th place.
+Instead, he and his team debuted at the Pensacola 200 at Five Flags Speedway, finishing with a strong seventh place.
 Higgins and the No. 49 car also withdrew from the race at Nashville.
-Higgins and the No. 49 car would attempt the season-finale at Bristol.
+Higgins and the No. 49 car would attempt the season-finale at Bristol, but finished in nineteenth due to a crash late in the race.

 Motorsports career results

 ARCA Menards Series

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)

 ARCA Menards Series East

+CARS Late Model Stock Car Tour

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)